christrewin/kwieri/README.md

 # Summary

-Web app consists of two main parts.
+This reference app consists of two main parts.

 1) Python app server, calls Telstra WiFi Location API & protects consumer key & secret

-Requires authorisation so be sure to set your `CONSUMER_KEY` and `CONSUMER_SECRET` in the app.py script.
+Requires authorisation so be sure to set your `CONSUMER_KEY` and `CONSUMER_SECRET` in the `/app/app.py` script.

 ```
 'client_id': 'CONSUMER_KEY',